 Large companies are courting small towns around the country, claiming that renaming a town generates brand momentum that can’t be purchased by television advertising.
 Though some are concerned about corporate America’s growing presence in local government, most towns seem to be open to it.

-Clark Changed to DISH in 2005
+Clark Changed its Town Name to DISH in 2005

 DISH is a town in the US of Denton County, at the 2010 census, the community had 201 population.